We’ve made it to lucky Episode 20! What? 20 isn’t a lucky number? Well, fine. Be that way. Enjoy the episode.

 - Follow us on Soundcloud.

-Can’t hear well or just don’t feel like reading?
+Can’t hear well or just don’t feel like listening?
 We’ve transcribed the entire podcast below.

 Craig: Welcome to IWantBusiness, the Small Business Podcast.
 We’ve made it to our 20th episode!
 Woo!